DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Results

 \subsection{Cross-study replicability}

 For each method evaluated, the number of replicated findings across the 110 pairs of independent datasets is shown in Figure \ref{fig_repl}b.
-Given that 45 of the 110 study pairs yielded no replicated findings, we employ the 75\% quantile (Q75) as the second summary statistic.
-On average, DiPPER yielded the highest number of replicated findings (mean = 4.6; Q75 = 5.0).
-It was followed by LDM-DP supplemented with estimates from Firth (4.2; 3.8), LRT (3.7; 4.0), the DAA methods MaAsLin2 (3.3; 4.0) and LinDA (3.2; 4.0), and the DPA method Firth (2.7; 3.0).
+Given that 45 of the 110 study pairs yielded no replicated findings, we employed the 75\% quantile (Q75) as the second summary statistic.
+On average, DiPPER yielded the highest number of replicated findings (mean = 4.8; Q75 = 6.8).
+It was followed by LDM-DP supplemented with estimates from Firth (4.3; 3.8), LRT (3.7; 4.0), the DAA methods MaAsLin2 (3.3; 4.0) and LinDA (3.2; 4.0), and the DPA method Firth (2.7; 3.0).
 The lowest numbers of replicated findings were observed for MaAsLin3-DP (1.1; 0.0) and Wald (0.8; 0.0).

-Figure \ref{fig_repl}c plots the total number of replicated findings with respect to the total number of conflicting findings across varying significance levels.
-It demonstrates that DiPPER consistently outperformed the competing methods.
+Figure \ref{fig_repl}c plots the total number of replicated findings against the total number of conflicting findings across varying significance levels.
+This representation is analogous to a receiver operating characteristic curve.
+It demonstrates that DiPPER outperforms the competing methods by maximizing the yield of replicated findings for any given number of conflicting findings.